vineet-sharda/LogReader/README.md

-# LogReader
+# Log Reader
+"A few-weekend project"

 Log files usually have logs which are mostly similar.
 This reader can
  - read multiple log files
  - aggregate similar errors
  - export results to csv file